Sarah269/psychic-eureka-AI/LLM2_Seasoning/README.md

 # LLM 2 - Seasonings

 ## Project
-This project interacts with Ollama LLM using Langchain.
+This project interacts with Ollama LLM using Langchain within a Colab notebook.
 The model is asked to provide recipes for spice mixes.

 ## Tools
 - Colab